 Fit and style

-- On the finished garment measurements chart, you can also check the length of the garment and see if it’s suitable for your height.
-You may want to compare the length with a similar piece of clothing.
-These pants are full-length, so they should cover your ankle when sitting down.
+- On the finished garment measurements chart, you can also see how long the garment is and if itโll work for your height.
+Itโs a good idea to compare the length with something similar you already own.
+This pair of jeans is full length and should cover your ankles when sitting down.

 Fabrics